micahawtrey/buffbunny-hop/journals/Micah.md

 Today, I worked on:

+* Creating all of the frontend redux API routes

+We mob programmed today to set up all of the routes.

+Today, I that baseQuery in createApi needs to have a capital Q or your exports don't work.
+I also learned that the middleware in the store needs have a list of all the middlewares concatenated together if you have multiple API slices.

+## March 7, 2024

+Today, I worked on:

 * Creating all of the routes for our code
 * Added the rest of the account APIs